Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 2 - 10:25

+While working on the pot logic, the DiceR stopped moving.
+No idea why, major set back.
+Thank goodness for git, I can see it was something recent that broke, but I got into a bad habit of doing large commits so this'll set me back.

 ### Day 2 - 8:00

 Woke up a bit earlier than I intended, 7:30, but I'm washed, watered and fed so its time to go.
 Going to start by